AcademySoftwareFoundation/openfx/Documentation/README.md

   some warnings)
 * Build the sphinx docs:
   `cd Documentation; sphinx-build -b html sources build`
+* Note that you can do all the above using the build script in `Documentation/build.sh`.
 * Now open
   file:///path/to/your/ofx/openfx/Documentation/build/index.html in
   your browser; your changes should be there.